rogerbinns/apsw/doc/textsearch.rst

   space and increase performance.
 The downside is it becomes impossible to search for stop words.

-  :class:`apsw.fts.StopWordsTokenizer` provides a base for implementation.
+  :class:`StopWordsTokenizer` provides a base for implementation.

 Stemming